jagerber48/sciform/docs/source/options.rst

 Scientific Notation
 -------------------

-Scientific notation is used to display decimal numbers.
+Scientific notation is used to display numbers.
 In scientific notation, the exponent is uniquely chosen so that the mantissa ``m`` satisfies ``1 <= m < 10``.